The beer scene is growing in Arkansas’ capitol city of Little Rock. There are several excellent breweries in Little Rock to enjoy a great craft beer.

 Their food is really yummy!
 Yes, at first glance it sounds like the usual bar food but it is a cut above.
 This is really well done food with fresh ingredients.

-My husband says that he thinks that their chicken sandwich is the best one on any menu in Little Rock and we have ranked their cheese dip as one of the best in town.
+We think that their chicken sandwich is the best one on any menu in Little Rock and have also ranked their cheese dip as one of the best in town.

 Flyway Brewery is located just across the Arkansas River in Argenta Arts District of North Little Rock, Arkansas.